Shopify/web-configs/Best practices/Testing.md

 * Do not rely excessively on dependency injection.
 Dependency injection might make tests easier to write, but they typically work by moving around the test complexity, not eliminating it.
 If you find that you are extracting parts of the logic exclusively to be able to provide mocked versions for test, you are probably not prioritizing the public API.
 Use dependency injection only for APIs on which a user will need to provide alternate behaviour in some cases.

+* Do not over-mock.
+Mocking can be a useful tool for short-circuiting potentially expensive function calls or for more easily simulating a particular environment.
+However, overuse of mocks reduces the degree to which the tests represent the running system, and can indicate a design that has been excessively broken up solely for the purposes of being able to inject mocks into various points of the operation.

 ### Setup, perform, assert

 All tests should follow a common pattern.
 First, do any necessary setup work (for example, instantiating an object, or mocking a dependency to return a particular value).
 Then, perform the action you are testing (for example, triggering a method).
 Finally, assert on the result, either on the value received from performing the action, or on the side effects that are expected as part of it.